 8. Not establishing thought leadership

 Thought leadership content offers profound insights, forward-thinking ideas, and expert opinions that spark industry conversations and trends.
-This type of content attracts higher-quality leads, impresses your audience, and builds trust with other industry leaders.

-The latter leads to more cited and shared content, which paves the way for wider reach, better rankings, and more backlink opportunities — all vital for online marketing success.
+This type of content is more likely to be cited and shared, which paves the way for wider reach, better rankings, and more backlink opportunities — all vital for online marketing success.

 How to avoid: